Statistics of polymer extensions in turbulent channel flow: Abstract

 \section{Abstract}

-We present direct numerical simulations~(DNSs) of turbulent channel flow with passive Lagrangian polymers.
-To understand the polymer behavior we investigate the behavior of infinitesimal line elements and calculate, for the first time, the PDF of finite-time Lyapunov exponents and from them the corresponding Cramer's function for the channel flow.
+We present direct numerical simulations of turbulent channel flow with passive Lagrangian polymers.
+To understand the polymer behavior we investigate the behavior of infinitesimal line elements and calculate the probability distribution function (PDF) of finite-time Lyapunov exponents and from them the corresponding Cramer's function for the channel flow.
 We study the statistics of polymer elongation for both the Oldroyd-B model (for Weissenberg number $\Wi <1$ ) and the FENE model.
 We use the location of the minima of the Cramer's function to define the Weissenberg number precisely such that we observe coil-stretch transition at $\Wi\approx1$.
-For linear polymers (Oldroyd-B model), with $\Wi <1$, we find that the PDF of polymer extensions shows power-law behavior with an exponent consistents with earlier analytical results~\cite{bal+fux+leb00}.
-For $\Wi>1$ (FENE model) the polymer are significantly more stretched near the wall than at the centre of the flow.
-Furthermore near the wall the polymers show a strong tendency to orient along the stream-wise direction of the flow but near the centerline the statistics of orientation of the polymers is consistent with analogous results obtained recently in homogeneous and isotropic flows~\cite{wat+got10}.
+We find agreement with earlier analytical predictions for PDF of polymer extensions made by Balkovsky, Fouxon and Lebedev [Phys.
+Rev. Lett. {\bf 84}, 4765 (2000).] for linear polymers (Oldroyd-B model) with $\Wi<1$ and by Chertkov [Phys.
+Rev. Lett. {\bf 84}, 4761 (2000).] for nonlinear FENE-P model of polymers.
+For $\Wi>1$ (FENE model) the polymer are significantly more stretched near the wall than at the center of the channel where the flow is closer to homogenous isotropic turbulence.
+Furthermore near the wall the polymers show a strong tendency to orient along the stream-wise direction of the flow but near the centerline the statistics of orientation of the polymers is consistent with analogous results obtained recently in homogeneous and isotropic flows.

 \keywords{Turbulence, polymers}